 A heated blanket or electric blanket may be useful in the cold months when you have no other source of warmth.
-However, there are some instances where they are bad for you and you shouldn’t use them.
+However, there are some instances where electric blankets are bad for you and you shouldn’t use them.

-First and foremost, some electric blankets can be harmful to your health.
+First and foremost, there are some side effects of using electric blankets and can be harmful to your health.

 Leading advocates for the disuse of electric blankets due to the associated health risks argue that the use of these products enhances your risk of being diagnosed with cancer, decreased fertility in men, and pregnancy problems for women.

 All this is correlated with the EMF (electromagnetic fields) to which electric blanket users are exposed.

 Like any electrical appliance, electric blankets and heating pads emit EMFs.
 While scientists don’t agree on how damaging they can ultimately be, there’s one thing that can’t be argued: if a product emits EMFs, the last thing you want is for it to be on top of your body, especially for extended periods of time.
 Many people go as far as removing EMF-emitting devices from their bedroom, which includes laptops, cell phones, and other devices and appliances.

 It’s a general rule of thumb: whenever you’re using electricity, there’s the potential for fire.
 When you consider that an electric blanket or heating pad is constructed of wires and additional components, all it takes is one of those wires to become crimped or frayed to cause a life-threatening scenario.